 “Music, Rights and Money for Teen Artists”

-The week kicks off with a free webinar no teenage music creator should miss, hosted by Dae Bogan, The MLC’s Head of Third-Party Partnerships.
-This informative session covers the basics of music copyrights, digital music royalties, and the use of music for the internet, social media, film, and TV, providing participants with an important functional understanding of music business concepts and rightsholder entitlements.
+This free webinar is one no teenage music creator should miss, hosted by Dae Bogan, The MLC’s Head of Third-Party Partnerships.
+The informative session covers the basics of music copyrights, digital music royalties, and the use of music for the internet, social media, film, and TV, providing participants with an important functional understanding of music business concepts and rightsholder entitlements.

 “So You Think You Know Music Rights” Virtual Pop Quiz